siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 particle, a law, or even a named field.
 It is the bare fact that something can be registered: a nonnegative quantity distributed through space.

-We represent a registered present configuration as a scalar field:
+Begin with a region \(R\) in which energy is present.
+That energy is distributed through the region, so we describe it by a scalar field:

 $$
 u(\mathbf{r}) \geq 0.